Updated December 2023

 If you're ready to pursue a career in workplace health and safety, your next step is to explore training options.

-Get started by exploring the 12-month Occupational Health and Safety program at Herzing College.
+Get started by exploring the 12-month Occupational Health and Safety training from Herzing College.